kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 Making a site accessible to people with disabilities is also a good SEO practice...and something you should just do anyway.
 So I did the following:

-* marked up the links with a `title` attribute for easy tab-throughs.
+* started marking up the links with a `title` attribute for easy tab-throughs (I still have to do this for some older posts so this will be "in progress" for a while).
 * ran some pages through a screen-reader.
 * turned off all styles and read the unstyled page content out loud (which is basically what a screen-reader does).
 * made sure that any elements that needed to be hidden were done so properly as per [Yahoo's accessibility suggestions](http://yaccessibilityblog.com/library/css-clip-hidden-content.html).
 There are a few spots that I didn't do this, but it's mostly done site-wide.